dumebi/MapMyCustomers/README.md

 # Solution
 1. I start with seeding all data into a mongoose database on the start of the application, while seeding I create each store latitude and longtitude in a mongodb Geocode format.

-2. Next, in my application controller I make use of `node-geocoder` library to convert zipcodes and addresses to Geocodable latitude and longitude using whatever query parameter is passed
+2. Next, in my application controller I make use of [node-geocoder](https://www.npmjs.com/package/node-geocoder) library to convert zipcodes and addresses to Geocodable latitude and longitude using whatever query parameter is passed

-3. I get the `latitude` and `longitude` from step 2 above, then use mongodb's `$near` method to fetch from my database the closest stores to these coordinates, I return the closest one.
+3. I get the `latitude` and `longitude` from step 2 above, then use mongodb's  [$near](https://www.mongodb.com/blog/post/geospatial-performance-improvements-in-mongodb-3-2) method to fetch from my database the closest stores to these coordinates, I return the closest one.

-4. Distance between `latitude` and `longitude` of step 2 and the stores coordinates is calculated in miles, using `calcDistance` function in `helpers/utils` <br> This is calculated usng the `Havesine Formula` for Geometric distance
+4. Distance between `latitude` and `longitude` of step 2 and the stores coordinates is calculated in miles, using `calcDistance` function in `helpers/utils` <br> This is calculated usng the [Havesiner Formula](https://en.wikipedia.org/wiki/Haversine_formula) for Geometric distance

 # Run
 To run the app,